michaellee/old-michaelsoolee.com/_posts/2015-12-21-redesign-typography.md

 The fonts that I have chosen for my site's redesign are Crimson Text and Quattrocento Sans.
 As far as why I chose these fonts, I really don't have a great deal of reason.
 One day I stumbled upon [femmebot's awesome typography project](http://femmebot.github.io/google-type/) where passages of Aesop's Fables were set in Google Fonts, and I fell in love with Crimson Text used in [*The North Wind and the Sun*](http://femmebot.github.io/google-type/#joanrho-01).

 I just really liked the shapes of the letters and found the text to be easy to read.
 It was paired with Julius Sans One, which I wasn't too fond of.
 The main reason being that the font only had one style.
 I like fonts that provide various styles such as italics and different weights.
 This gives me options when I want to emphasize text.
+Wanted a font that had more weight to it.
+Felt Julius Sans was too thing to used for headings.

 Knowing that I wanted a sans-serif font to pair with Crimson Text, my serif font of choice, I fired up Google Fonts to find something more suitable for my needs.
 I quickly went for the Google Fonts favorites such as Open Sans and Source Sans Pro.
 But neither of those seemed fitting with Crimson Text.